 In its first iteration, Miyomahchihowin took the shape of a spring break camp.
 Students participated in training to earn certifications in such disciplines as volleyball and soccer officiating, soccer coaching FUNdamentals and Standard First Aid, all while earning high school credits for their efforts.
 While we garnered many learnings from the pilot, the reception to the work was overwhelmingly positive.

-While spring break camp continued to exist, Miyomahchihowin morphed into a second form: one-credit weekends.
-One credit weekends follow the same formula of trainings to earn certifications and credits for Indigenous high school students; however, the trainings were culturally based.
+While spring break camp continued to exist, Miyomahchihowin morphed into a second form: One Credit Weekends.
+One Credit Weekends follow the same formula of trainings to earn certifications and credits for Indigenous high school students; however, the trainings were culturally based.
 Students participated in outdoor survival skills and moose hide tanning weekends, earning credits for their work and participation.

 Over the 2018/2019 school year, Miyomahchihowin again evolved to serve refugee and immigrant students in Edmonton through the spring break camp model.
-The project, funded by RBC Future Launch, became known as “In Good Health,” which is the English translation of the Cree word "miyomahchihowin".
+The project, funded by RBC Future Launch, became known as “In Good Health” (the English translation of the Cree word "miyomahchihowin".)
 Over the week of spring break camp, students earned credits for certifications.
-The unique feature of this spring break camp is that participating students were enrolled in the City of Edmonton program, Leader In Training (LIT).
-The City of Edmonton will support these youth to earn valuable work experience through the LIT program; simultaneously, students will earn high school work experience credits.
+The unique feature of this spring break camp is that the City of Edmonton will support these youth through the Leader In Training (LIT) program to earn valuable work experience.
+Simultaneously, students will earn high school work experience credits.